 We offer a selection of Indium Gallium Arsenide (InGaAs) Free-Space Amplified Photodetectors that are sensitive to light in the NIR wavelength range.
-Thorlabs' amplified photodetectors feature a built-in low-noise transimpedance amplifier (TIA) or a low-noise TIA followed by a voltage amplifier.
+Thorlabs' amplified photodetectors feature a built-in, low-noise transimpedance amplifier (TIA) which, for select detectors, is followed by a voltage amplifier.
 Menlo Systems' FPD series amplified photodetectors have a built-in radio frequency (RF) or transimpedance amplifier.
-We offer fixed-gain versions that possess a fixed maximum bandwidth and total transimpedance gain, as well as switchable-gain versions with two or eight gain settings.
+We offer fixed-gain versions that possess a fixed maximum bandwidth and total transimpedance gain, as well as switchablegain versions with two or eight gain settings.